CLASSICAL DYNAMICS - 2022/3

 Formative assessment and feedback

 Students receive written feedback via a number of marked coursework assignments over an 11 week period.
-In addition, verbal feedback is provided by lecturer/class tutor at biweekly seminars.
+In addition, verbal feedback is provided by lecturer/class tutor at seminars.

 - introduce the basic concepts of classical dynamics including Newton's laws, forces, work and energy, dimensional analysis and reference frames.